 One day is never enough if you plan to visit sights that take more than 1 hour 30 minutes to get to them.
 For that, it is advisable to add a few more days to your Sarajevo itinerary and go explore more of the country at a slower pace.

-Biyambare caves, located one hour North from the city, also is a great idea for a day trip from Sarajevo.
+Biyambare caves, located one hour north of the city, also is a great idea for a day trip from Sarajevo.

-In winter you can go skiing on Igman or Yakhorin.
+In winter you can go skiing in Igman or Yakhorin.

 IS SARAJEVO SAFE